bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter5-1.md

 ```
 When the installation process is done, click on the next step to complete.
 The default installation directory is in the "/opt/qtcreator-4.1.0".

-Inorder to QtCreator use Yocto SDK, we need add environment to QtCreator, modify the file "/opt/qtcreator-4.1.0/bin/qtcreator.sh".
+In order to QtCreator use Yocto SDK, we need add environment to QtCreator, modify the file "/opt/qtcreator-4.1.0/bin/qtcreator.sh".
 Add below command before the line "#! /bin/sh":

 ```
 vi /opt/qtcreator-4.1.0/bin/qtcreator.sh